DaniDimitrova/watsonwork-salesforce-oauth2/README.md

 Once the webhook is enabled, that's it!
 Add the app to a space and invoke it using the `/messages` command (or whatever command you configured in WWS).

-The app will output a google link to prompt the user to authorize, allowing the app access to read their mail.
-If the user accepts and logs in, the app will receive and store an `access_token` for them that will allow the app to perform certain gmail requests as that user.
+The app will output a salesforce link to prompt the user to authorize, allowing the app access to read their mail.
+If the user accepts and logs in, the app will receive and store an `access_token` for them that will allow the app to perform certain salesforce requests as that user.

-If the app then receives another `/messages` request from that user, it will show them snippets of their first 5 gmail threads.
+If the app then receives another `/messages` request from that user, it will show them snippets of their first 5 salesforce threads.

-Tokens will be refreshed automatically 1 minute before they expire, but note that Gmail does not return refresh tokens if the user has already authorized an app.
+Tokens will be refreshed automatically 1 minute before they expire, but note that Salesforce does not return refresh tokens if the user has already authorized an app.
 This means if you redeploy the app, the pouchDB (in-memory) store will be emptied and users' refresh tokens will be lost.
-For users to have their tokens refreshed after pushing new changes to the app, they will have to go revoke permissions from gmail.
+For users to have their tokens refreshed after pushing new changes to the app, they will have to go revoke permissions from salesforce.

 If you replace the pouchDB database with a separate standalone service, that can mitigate this issue.